U.S. law firm targets Google foes for private damages claims

-BRUSSELS U.S. law firm and class action specialist Hausfeld launched a platform on Tuesday to help pursue claims against Google (GOOGL.O), posing a potential headache for the world's No. 1 Internet search engine amid its regulatory troubles in Europe.
+BRUSSELS, Sept 1 U.S. law firm and class action specialist Hausfeld launched a platform on Tuesday to help pursue claims against Google, posing a potential headache for the world's No. 1 Internet search engine amid its regulatory troubles in Europe.

 The law firm said the Google Redress & Integrity Platform (GRIP) is aimed at those affected by alleged anti-competitive behaviour by Google in Europe.